SujeetSonkar99/tipu/README.md

-Now  a trade is the most impoerstnrt thing to make a
+Now  a trade is the most impoerstnrt thing to make a <br>
+now the cricket is dangerous